scottkf/massuploadutility/readme.txt

 v0.9.2
 * Added ability to exclude sections and users (I stole this from Craig's tracker extension)
+* Forgot to localise a couple strings
+* A quick blurb to let the user know they can upload multiple files

 v0.9.1
 * Should work with every upload field and custom field